lnemenl/Philosophers/README.md

 ---

 ## License
-Licensed under the [MIT License](LICENSE).
 Use it, mod it, share it—just keep the copyright notice intact.
 Copyright © 2024 Rus.

 ---